 Lastly and beyond digital media, it is also worth noting that, in the present analysis, perceived importance of mass media is positively related to participation in support provision.
 As just noted, many of the support provision activities are not actions inside the occupied areas.
 The finding suggests that, while actions and activities - especially the ad hoc frontline actions - can be reliant on digital media platforms for coordination and mobilization, the mainstream media can play a role in generating actions beyond the occupied areas.
 As many scholars have noted, mainstream news media and digital media are not disconnected and contrasting systems (Chadwick, 2011).
-Rather, at least in societies where the mainstream news media have a minimal degree of autonomy, the mainstream news media and digital media are likely to form into an intertwined media and communication (Skoric & Poor, 2013).
+Rather, at least in societies where the mainstream news media have a minimal degree of autonomy, the mainstream news media and digital media are likely to form into an intertwined media and communication system, and they can be playing different and yet supplementary roles in social mobilization (Skoric & Poor, 2013).
 Future studies can also examine the integration of digital media activities and mass media consumption by individual participants in large-scale social movements.